Sgouwens/PDE-solver-using-Fourier-Neural-Networks/README.md

 # PDE-solver-using-Fourier-Neural-Networks

+## Noteworthy files in the repository
-PDE_FNO_Solver.py is the main script that performs model initialization and fitting. fitting-fno-models.ipynb is the notebook that performs the model fitting by calling the GPU FNO base.ipynb is a notebook that shows more clearly the data generation, model fitting and contains animations of the results ('zero-shot')
+**PDE_FNO_Solver.py** is the main script that performs model initialization and fitting.

+**fitting-fno-models.ipynb** is the notebook that performs the model fitting by calling the GPU

+**FNO base.ipynb** is a notebook that shows more clearly the data generation, model fitting and contains animations of the results ('zero-shot')

-# Learning Parametric PDEs with Fourier Neural Operators
+## Learning Parametric PDEs with Fourier Neural Operators

 This repository contains work-in-progress on using Fourier Neural Operators (FNOs) to learn solutions to parametrized partial differential equations (PDEs), with a focus on the Darcy Flow problem.